yidong72/reasoning-gym/GALLERY.md

 Example 3:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: alice, peter, eric, arnold
+ - Each person has a unique name: arnold, eric, peter, alice
- - Everyone has a different favorite cigar: prince, dunhill, pall mall, blue master
+ - Everyone has a different favorite cigar: blue master, pall mall, dunhill, prince
- - Everyone has something different for lunch: stew, pizza, spaghetti, grilled cheese
+ - Everyone has something different for lunch: spaghetti, pizza, stew, grilled cheese
- - Each person has a favorite color: green, red, yellow, white
+ - Each person has a favorite color: yellow, white, red, green

+7. The person whose favorite color is green is the person who loves the spaghetti eater.
-1. Eric is the person who loves white.
+5. The Dunhill smoker is the person who loves the stew.
-2. Alice and the Dunhill smoker are next to each other.
+4. The person who loves yellow is the Dunhill smoker.
 3. The person who loves the stew is Arnold.
-4. The person whose favorite color is green is directly left of the person who loves the stew.
+1. The person whose favorite color is green is Alice.
+2. The person partial to Pall Mall is Peter.
-5. The person who smokes Blue Master is Alice.
+9. The person who smokes Blue Master is in the first house.
-6. Alice is the person who loves the spaghetti eater.
+10. Peter is directly left of the person who loves white.
-7. The person partial to Pall Mall is directly left of Eric.
-8. The Prince smoker is in the fourth house.
+8. The person who loves eating grilled cheese is the person whose favorite color is red.
-9. The person who loves yellow is in the second house.
+6. The person partial to Pall Mall is in the third house.
-10. Arnold and the person who loves eating grilled cheese are next to each other.

 What is Name of the person who lives in House 1?
 Answer: alice